MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/infoprotect-settings-tutorial.md

 > * Configure policy settings that work together
 > * See your settings in action

-Rather than relying on users to manually label their documents and emails, you can use policy settings to:
+Rather than relying on users to manually label their documents and emails, you can use Azure Information Protection policy settings to:

 - Ensure a base level of classification for new and edited content